Azure/Azure-Sentinel/Solutions/ReversingLabs/Playbooks/Enrich-SentinelIncident-ReversingLabs-File-Information/readme.md

 In order to successfully run this playbook you will need a valid ReversingLabs TitaniumCloud subscription with the  XREF(Historic Multi-AV Scan Records), File Reputation and File Hash Analysis Detail APIs enabled.
 You can obtain your subscription at support@reversinglabs.com.

-Playbook extracts hashes (SHA-1, SHA-256 or MD5) by utilizing Azure Sentinel-recognized entity FileHashCustomEntity.
+Playbook extracts hashes (SHA-1, SHA-256 or MD5) by utilizing Microsoft Sentinel-recognized entity FileHashCustomEntity.
 In your custom rule, map your hash field to this entity:
 ```
  YourLog_CL
     | extend FileHashCustomEntity = <your_hash_field>